Museum of the Bible, Dead Sea Scroll Collection, Scientific Research and Analysis

 Art Fraud Insights partner Jennifer L. Mass, Ph.D. of Scientific Analysis of Fine Art, LLC, conducted elemental, molecular, and microscopic analysis of the paint on the palette of Elmyr de Hory, found in his studio at the time of his death.

 The first of its kind to be conducted on de Hory’s materials and output, this research identified the chemical and structural properties of the forger’s palette and distinguished it from those of Henri Matisse and Amedeo Modigliani –two iconic artists whose style he was famous for forging.
 The research was conducted by Madeline Corona, M.S in Art Conversation at University of Delaware, and utilized an array of techniques including ultraviolet and visible cross-section microscopy, x-ray fluorescence, infrared spectroscopy, micro-raman spectroscopy, and x-ray diffraction.

-The research was presented as part of Treasures on Trial: The Art and Science of Detecting Fakes, LINK THIS at Winterthur Museum.
+The research was presented as part of Treasures on Trial: The Art and Science of Detecting Fakes, at Winterthur Museum.
 These critical insights into de Hory’s techniques help build the art historical dossier of this enigmatic figure – and, by proxy, the artists he was so skilled at copying.